jillingk/adyen-mcp/typescript/README.md

    - Get a list of terminal actions
    - Get terminal settings
    - Update terminal settings
+6. Management API - Terminals
+   - List all webhooks
+   - Get a webhook

 ### Usage
 To run to the MCP server via `npx` you can execute: